 Scotland’s stunning scenery alone is worth the visit.
 But a visit to these thin places in Scotland with this itinerary is not duplicated anywhere.

-The Focus is thin places
+The Focus is on thin places

 The focus of all our tours is “thin places” or places where the veil between this world and the eternal world is thin… where both worlds are woven together.
 And as on all of our tours, you’ll see the unspoiled hidden places few visitors ever see on other commercial tours.
 You’ll be traveling within the context of a story while peeping into the ancient past of mystical hills, stone circles, passage tombs, holy wells, monastic ruins, castle ruins, and archeological wonders.
 Guests will have the opportunity to connect with the ancient landscape and draw from it that old wisdom that is unique to Scotland.

 A full-time tour guide will be with the tour from start to finish as will a coach driver.
 The guide will be Mindie Burgoyne, tour operator and owner of Thin Places Mystical Tours.
 She has a long history of investigating thin places in Western Europe and an understanding of earth energies and the power of spiritual pilgrimage.